 The Entity assesses whether a contract is or contains a lease at inception of the contract.
 That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-The Entity recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-For these leases the Entity recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the lease are consumed.
+The Entity recognises that as at 30 June 2023 there was no right-of-use assets and lease liabilities under its control.
+The previous right-of-use asset expired on 30 June 2023.